Vshnv/PersistanceFramework/README.md

 # PersistanceFramework
-A framework for easier integration with databases for anyone.
+A framework for easier integration with databases.

 PF is the simple solution to replacing a lot of unneccessary JDBC usage.